danieledapo/danieledapo.github.io/content/post/signals-from-the-past.md

 It turns out writing a correct signal handler is way more harder than writing a multi-threaded program.
 The problem is that your program stops as soon as it catches the signal, no matter what it was doing.
-That means that *everything* could possibly be in an unconsistent state(yes, even if you protect your code with locks).
+That means that *everything* could possibly be in an inconsistent state(yes, even if you protect your code with locks).
 At this point I'm hearing you saying: "hey, what can I do in the handler then?".
 Well, there are some system calls that are *guaranteed* to work(`open` for example), but they're really just a few and even basic functions like `printf` are not in there because they acquire locks internally.